servo/book/src/hacking/using-devtools.md

 2. Open Firefox and go to `about:debugging`.
    If this is your first time using the DevTools integration, go to **Setup** and add `localhost:6080` as a [network location](https://firefox-source-docs.mozilla.org/devtools-user/about_colon_debugging/index.html#connecting-over-the-network).
+   The port number must be the same as in the previous step.

 3. Click on **Connect** in the sidebar next to `localhost:6080`.